Institute of Research Excellence for Advanced Clinical Healthcare

 iREACH is an exciting new project for healthcare in Northern Ireland, the outcome of creative collaboration between academia, industry, the NHS and public sector/government stakeholders to drive UK science and innovation, by creating a unique ecosystem for testing new drugs through their development life cycle and integration into care pathways.

-iREACH is a project in partnership with the NHS, committed to establishing research excellence in Advanced Clinical Healthcare in Northern Ireland.
+iREACH is a project led by Queens University in partnership with the NHS, committed to establishing research excellence in Advanced Clinical Healthcare in Northern Ireland.

 Extending capacity for clinical trials